hylo-lang/hylo/Docs/GenericDispatch.md

 up the `Equatable` witness table for `Y<T>` based on what `T` turns out to be.

-#### FIX this section
-2. The `equals` entry in the generic `Y<T>: Equatable` witness table—the one that applies for all `T`s—would need to perform some kind of dynamic dispatch based on the type of `x`.

-The first option is more efficient than the
-Note that in either case, there's an additional level of dynamism implied beyond what is provided by dispatching through a statically-selected witness table.

 ## Overlapping Conformances

 The above is one simple example of overlapping conformances.
 In